studioraketa/raketa-interns/README.md

-# Tik Tak Toe
+# Tik Tac Toe

-This repository holds a very simple implementation of the `Tik Tak Toe` game.
+This repository holds a very simple implementation of the `Tik Tac Toe` game.

 The game has a bug - it does not recognise when it is over and who wins.